The gravitational stratification of multifluid and multispecies plasma: MFMS equations and numerical methods

-In the following, we run 1D MFMS numerical simulations that use the stratifications considered above as initial conditions.
-We use the numerical code \texttt{Ebysus} \citep{Mart_nez_Sykora_2020,Sykora_2023,Wargnier_2023,Wargnier_2025}.
-Compared to various multi-fluid codes \citep{Laguna2016,PopescuBraileanu2019,Braileanu_2022,Snow_2023}, an important feature of \texttt{Ebysus} is that it can solve the MHD equations separately for each of the desired number of excited levels, ionization stages and species, although in this work, we solve the collective motion of all the excited levels of each neutral species for simplicity. \texttt{Ebysus} is modular and allows for the inclusion of ionization/excitation in NEQ, collision between different fluids, thermal conduction, radiative losses, and the Hall term.
+In the following, we ran 1D MFMS numerical simulations that use the stratifications considered above as initial conditions.
+We used the numerical code \texttt{Ebysus} \citep{Mart_nez_Sykora_2020,Sykora_2023,Wargnier_2023,Wargnier_2025}.
+Compared to various multifluid codes \citep{Laguna2016,PopescuBraileanu2019,Braileanu_2022,Snow_2023}, an important feature of \texttt{Ebysus} is that it can solve the MHD equations separately for each of the desired number of excited levels, ionization stages, and species, although in this work, we solve the collective motion of all the excited levels of each neutral species for simplicity. \texttt{Ebysus} is modular and allows for the inclusion of ionization and excitation in NEQ, collisions between different fluids, thermal conduction, radiative losses, and the Hall term.
 Details of the derivation of the MFMS formulae have been introduced by \citet{Khomenko2014, Ballester2018}.
-For the purpose of this work, we neglect the Hall term and thermal conduction as well as considering only 1D as detailed in the next two sections.
+For the purposes of this work, we neglected radiation, thermal conduction, and the Hall term.
+We also considered only 1D.

 In \texttt{Ebysus}, the momentum equation of electrons is used to calculate the electric field, ignoring the inertia of the electrons and their time variation.
-The electron number density is not an independent variable but is determined by the number densities and ionization states of all the ions, i.e.
+The electron number density is not an independent variable but is determined by the number densities and ionization states of all the ions, namely,

 where $Z$ is the ionized state, $a$ indicates the identity of the chemical species, and $I$ denotes the ionization states, with $I=0$ denoting neutrals and $I>0$ ions.
-In addition, as the quasi-neutrality approximation is assumed, the electron velocity is expressed as a function of the hydrodynamic velocities of ions and the total current $\mathbf{J}=\nabla\times\mathbf{B}/\mu_0$, i.e.
+In addition, as the quasi-neutrality approximation is assumed, the electron velocity is expressed as a function of the hydrodynamic velocities of ions and the total current, $\mathbf{J}=\nabla\times\mathbf{B}/\mu_0$, namely,

 where $q_{a{I}}$ is the ion charge.
-Note that, while considering fewer species, similar formulae were also used by \citet{Martinez-Gomez2016}.
+We note that even when using fewer species, similar formulae were used by \citet{Martinez-Gomez2016}.